 The five essential qualities and accompanying questions and answers should help you cut through the clutter of board portal companies and find the right fit for you and your board.
 Financial institutions, defense contractors, public and private businesses, nonprofits and governments require the best service, the most secure data and the easiest to use technology.
 To be efficient, boards of all sizes should be able to communicate between meetings in a secure environment, on a variety of devices, and have live IT help only a phone call away at all times.
 Making board decisions isn't always easy; using an electronic board app should be.

 Diligent is a trademark of Diligent Corporation, registered in the United States.
 All third-party trademarks are the property of their respective owners. ©2016 Diligent Corporation.
 All rights reserved.

-For more information or to request a demo, contact us today: Email: info@diligent.com
+Contact us Today for a demo: Email: info@diligent.com